Wall Street Pummels Tapestry Inc. (TPR) After Recent Earnings Report

 Sponsored

+The average price from analysts is $53.81, which is $20.05 above the current price.
 TPR currently public float of 252.20M and currently shorts hold a 3.17% ratio of that float.
-Today, the average trading volume of TPR was 3.95M shares.
+Today, the average trading volume of TPR was 4.03M shares.

 TPR’s Market Performance

-TPR stocks went up by 6.10% for the week, with a monthly drop of -1.81% and a quarterly performance of -1.06%, while its annual performance rate touched -1.93%.
-The volatility ratio for the week stands at 1.92% while the volatility levels for the past 30 days are set at 4.92% for Tapestry Inc..
-The simple moving average for the period of the last 20 days is 9.08% for TPR stocks with a simple moving average of -0.59% for the last 200 days.
+TPR stocks went down by -14.19% for the week, with a monthly jump of 7.29% and a quarterly performance of -17.26%, while its annual performance rate touched -20.03%.
+The volatility ratio for the week stands at 4.01% while the volatility levels for the past 30 days are set at 3.95% for Tapestry Inc..
+The simple moving average for the period of the last 20 days is -6.43% for TPR stocks with a simple moving average of -14.44% for the last 200 days.

 Analysts’ Opinion of TPR